Clinical FAQs

 Embryo Freezing (vitrification)

-I didn’t have any embryos frozen, what does this mean?
+I didn’t have any embryos frozen.
+What does this mean?

-For an embryo to survive the freezing and thawing process it must be at the correct stage of development and be a suitable quality.
-Your embryologist will meet with you before your transfer and they will discuss your embryo quality with you.
-If any surplus embryo/s meet our criteria we will freeze (vitrify) and store the embryo/s for you.
-Some embryos may not make it to the correct stage of development or they may not meet the criteria for quality, which is why we are unable to freeze/vitrify them.
+For an embryo to survive the freezing and thawing process, it must be at the correct stage of development and be of suitable quality.
+The highest grade of embryo will be selected for transfer and if any surplus embryo/s meet our criteria we will freeze (vitrify) and store those embryo/s for you.

 When will I find out how many embryos I have frozen?